Optimized Link State Routing Protocol: Multipoint relays

 Multipoint relays (MPRs) relay messages between nodes.
 They also have the main role in routing and selecting the proper route from any source to any desired destination node.

 MPRs advertise link-state information for their MPR selectors (a node selected as a MPR) periodically in their control messages.
 MPRs are also used to form a route from a given node to any destination in route calculation.
 Each node periodically broadcasts a Hello message for the link sensing, neighbor detection and MPR selection processes.

 Benefits

 Being a proactive protocol, routes to all destinations within the network are known and maintained before use.
 Having the routes available within the standard routing table can be useful for some systems and network applications as there is no route discovery delay associated with finding a new route.

 The routing overhead generated, while generally greater than that of a reactive protocol, does not increase with the number of routes being created.

-Default and network routes can be injected into the system by HNA messages allowing for connection to the internet or other networks within the OLSR MANET cloud.
+Default and network routes can be injected into the system by Host and Network Association (HNA) messages allowing for connection to the internet or other networks within the OLSR MANET cloud.
 Network routes are something reactive protocols do not currently execute well.

 Timeout values and validity information is contained within the messages conveying information allowing for differing timer values to be used at differing nodes.